akshjswl/fsp-java/day2/day2.md

 static nested class: A static nested class can directly access the static variables of its outer class.
 It can not directly access the non static members of its outer class

-// wap to display use of static nested class

 ![static nested class](<WhatsApp Image 2025-04-17 at 12.14.05_18e6e503.jpg>)